openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhmd_0_0.md

 {% include base.html %}

-# ZMNHMD Water meter and leakage detector with valve control
+# ZMNHMD Smart leak protector
 This describes the Z-Wave device *ZMNHMD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhmd_00_000```.

 The device is in the category of *Valve*, defining Valves used to control water or gas. e.g. a flow stop valve..